Nitrokey/nitrokey-documentation/pro/linux/automatic-screen-lock.md

 # Automatic Screen Lock at Removal

-This guide will walk you through the configuration of your computer, to automatically lock your session when you remove  the [Nitrokey Pro](https://shop.nitrokey.com/shop/product/nk-pro-2-nitrokey-pro-2-3).
+This guide will walk you through the configuration of your computer, to automatically lock your session when you remove the Nitrokey.

-The configuration requires the creation of two files, under two different directories.
+The configuration requires the creation of two files under two different directories.

 ### Requirements

-- Debian 10 (Buster) with [Gnome Display Manager](https://wiki.gnome.org/Projects/GDM) installed.
+- Ubuntu 20.04 or Debian 10 (Buster), both with [Gnome Display Manager](https://wiki.gnome.org/Projects/GDM) installed.
-- Nitrokey Pro 2
+- Nitrokey Pro 2, Nitrokey Storage 2, or Nitrokey HSM 2

-Alternatively, you can set up this confuguration on Ubuntu 20.04, with Gnome Display Manager.
-It is also possible to use [Nitrokey HSM](https://shop.nitrokey.com/shop/product/nk-hsm-2-nitrokey-hsm-2-7) or [Nitrokey Storage](https://shop.nitrokey.com/shop/product/nitrokey-storage-2-56) for the same usage, with similar instructions.

 ## Configuration